jul/archery/docs/source/content.rst

 * division,
 * multiplication

-*archery.trait* provides individual trait.
+archery.trait provides individual trait.

 archery.quiver
 **************
+see :ref:`quiver`

-A **quiver** is a set of traits lovingly assembled so that they are consistent.
+A quiver is a set of traits lovingly assembled so that they are consistent.

 archery.bow
 ***********
+see :ref:`bow`

 Ready made MutableMapping (dict) that supports addition.

 archery.barrack
 ***************
+see :ref:`barrack`

 Misc utilities.